 - 60-day notice requirements for termination of tenancy

 - Relocation assistance ordinance which requires owners to host in-person meetings with tenants

 - Requirement that owners inform tenants of any code violations at the property within the past 12 months – even if caused by the tenant

 - Requirement that owners provide an “information for tenants” packet to renters

 Obviously, if the Tacoma City Council implements these protections, owning and operating rental properties within Tacoma city limits is going to become more expensive and complicated overnight.
 We will try to keep this webpage updated when the City Council renders a decision.

-Legally speaking, how is it that Tacoma’s eviction laws differ from those in the rest of the state?
+Legally speaking, how is it possible that Tacoma’s eviction laws differ from those in the rest of the state?